Type IIA String Theory and tmf with Level Structure

+So the last step of the proof is to verify that~\eqref{vertical_big} maps to $1$ under our identifications of $\pi_8$ of these spectra with $\Z$.
+By construction, $(\id, \tau_{\le 2}\circ\alpha)$ is the Postnikov $7$-connected cover, so it induces an isomorphism $\Z\to\Z$ on $\pi_8$ -- and this isomorphism commutes with the isomorphism $\pi_8(\bstring)\to\pi_8(\bspin^c)$ from \cref{few_maps} and the isomorphism $\pi_8(\mathrm{fib}(\Psi))$, as the former map is also induced from the $7$-connected cover and the latter map is an isomorphism on $\pi_k$ for $k\ge 3$.
+Thus, with respect to the identifications we chose on $\pi_8$, the composition~\eqref{vertical_big} is indeed $1\colon\Z\to\Z$. \end{proof} By applying $\Omega^\infty$ to the diagrams in \cref{str_to_strh,strh_to_spinc,bu_to_strh,str_to_spinc_prop}, the reader can obtain commutative diagrams of the respective classifying spaces $B\String$, $B\String^h$, $B\Spin^c$, etc., as $E_\infty$-spaces over $B\O$.
+Thus we can apply Lewis' theorem~\cite[\S IX.7.4]{LMSM86} again: the Thom spectrum functor from spaces over $B\O$ to spectra refines to send $E_\infty$-spaces with an $E_\infty$-map to $B\O$ to $E_\infty$-ring spectra.
+This proves the following omnibus theorem on the multiplicative properties of $\MTString^h$. \begin{thm}

-\begin{enumerate} \item $\MTString^h$ has a canonical $E_\infty$-ring structure whose induced map on bordism groups is the direct product $M,N\mapsto M\times N$ with \stringh structure as in \cref{direct_sum_stringh}. \item $\MTString^h$ has a canonical $E_\infty$-$\MTString$-algebra structure refining the construction in \cref{string_to_stringh}. \item $\MTString^h$ has a canonical $E_\infty$-$\MU$-algebra structure refining the construction in \cref{cpx_to_stringh}; in particular, $\MTString^h$ is a complex-oriented ring spectrum. \item Forgetting from a \stringh structure to a \spinc structure refines to the data of a canonical $E_\infty$-$\MTString^h$-algebra structure on $\MTSpin^c$. \item The algebra structures described above are compatible in the sense that the following diagram is commutative whether one starts from $\MU\ang 6$, $\MTString$, or $\MU$:
+\begin{enumerate} \item $\MTString^h$ has a canonical $E_\infty$-ring structure whose induced map on bordism groups is the direct product $M,N\mapsto M\times N$ with \stringh structure as in \cref{direct_sum_stringh}. \item $\MTString^h$ has a canonical $E_\infty$-$\MTString$-algebra structure refining the construction in \cref{string_to_stringh}. \item $\MTString^h$ has a canonical $E_\infty$-$\MU$-algebra structure refining the construction in \cref{cpx_to_stringh}; in particular, $\MTString^h$ is a complex-oriented ring spectrum. \item Forgetting from a \stringh structure to a \spinc structure refines to the data of a canonical $E_\infty$-$\MTString^h$-algebra structure on $\MTSpin^c$. \item The algebra structures described above are compatible in the sense that the following diagram of $E_\infty$-ring spectra commutes: